Techflipp/kaptifi-vision-marshal/README.md

-# kaptifi-vision-marshal
+# Kaptifi-Vision-Marshal

-A license manager for on-premise kaptifi vision deployment
+A Python-based license controller for on-premise deployments of the Kaptifi-Vision project.
+It manages module access, license validation, and customer/license management.